SomeiSeun/FYP/README.md

 So you will find here these folders:

 - FYP-notes -> Essentially my logbook during the FYP, not particularly important but you can import it into Obsidian as a repository and see what I noted down.
 I mainly recommend using obsidian as a logbook type tool, it really helps with keeping track of each aspect.
-- Literature -> All the literature files I was left with and added on during my research.
-Plenty in there to read :x
 - GMAT-FILES -> Relevant GMAT files and matlab SPAD generation files for your use.
 - MyWork -> All of my computational work from the thesis is in this folder.